Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 Until today. <sup name="a2">[2](#f2)</sup>

 Okay, well mostly.
-I'm going to give you all the caveats first, and then if you really want to go down this road, it's less painful now because I walked it for you. <sup name="a3">[3](#f3)</sup>
+I'm going to give you all the caveats first, and then if you really want to go down this road, it's less painful now because I walked it for you.<sup name="a3">[3](#f3)</sup> And I would be really excited to work on making it great with any community members who would like to spend some time on it.

-Installing Ubuntu, much like the installation of CoreOS, is a Phase 1 project. <sup name="a4">[4](#f4)</sup> A Phase 1 project for us means: it's going to work, at least as good as what you have and probably simpler or
+Installing Ubuntu, much like the installation of CoreOS, is a Phase 1 project. <sup name="a4">[4](#f4)</sup> A Phase 1 project for us means: it's going to work, at least as good as what you have, possibly simpler or better than what you have, but it will work.
+You'll be able to install backend nodes with the version of Ubuntu you want, while still maintaining your CentOS/RHEL stack.

+Phase 1 does not have any of the special things we do for CentOS/RHEL variants: disk controller configuration<sup name="f5">[5](#a5)</sup>, parallel disk partitioning, automatic kickstart generation, parallel file-sharing of packages, and the use of attributes to dynamically populate values in kickstart or preseed.
+Those pieces are for Phase 2, assuming there is sufficient sturm und drang to push us to get there.

 <h5>Future Directions</h5>